Cranes and Derricks in Construction (29 CFR 1926.1400)

 Crane and derrick requirements under Subpart CC are among the most comprehensive in construction safety.
 The standard covers operator certification, inspection protocols, load management, power line clearance, and assembly/disassembly procedures.
 Crane incidents can be catastrophic — a single failure can result in multiple fatalities:

-- Crane operators must be certified or licensed by an accredited testing organization
+- Crane operators must be certified or licensed by an accredited certifying entity

-- Pre-shift visual inspection required before each shift by a competent person
+- Pre-shift visual inspections required before each use

-- Monthly and annual thorough inspections documented per manufacturer recommendations
+- Monthly and annual inspections required with documentation

 Most Common Violations